 I love vegetables.
 They are a wonderful component in a traditional, nutrient-dense diet.

-Many mainstream “health-conscious” folks swear on their holy China Studies that a plant-based diet is ideal for their health and the future of our earth.
+Many mainstream “health-conscious” folks swear on their holy China Study that a plant-based diet is ideal for their health and the future of our earth.
 Based on so much that I have read and studied*, this doesn’t seem quite right to me.

 The rest of the modern world is still stuffing themselves sick with toxic, industrial food substitutes – fast food, processed foods, conventionally raised meat and dairy, chemicals, additives, etc. – eternally overfed and undernourished.
 Not good.